vpechorin/uregistrum/README.md

 Features
 ==========
 - Platform Independent (java app)
+- Store local and remote urls for each service, with optional login/passwords
 - REST endpoints to add/remove/lookup endpoints
 - Embedded webserver (Jetty)
 - Embedded database engine (H2 Database Engine), can be configured with other popular relational databases